day8/re-frame/docs/api-builtin-effects.md

 ## <a name="db"></a> :db

 reset! app-db with a new value. `value` is expected to be a map.
+This is always executed first before any other effect.

 usage:
 ```clojure